How To Avoid Double Standards In Relationships With Equality

 Another way double standards can occur is if one partner accepts certain behaviors from a best friend but argues with their spouse when the spouse acts like their best friend.
 For example, this individual and their best friend may leave the TV on overnight whenever the friend comes to visit.
 However, when their spouse does the same, the individual gets angry and tells them they must turn the TV off.

-How to avoid double standards in a relationship
+How to promote fairness and equality to avoid double standards in a relationship

 Double standards can take many forms, regardless of the length of your relationship or the personality of either partner.
 For example, a person may want their partner always to answer the phone or respond when they call or text, even if they do not reciprocate that behavior.